Murder of Tham Weng Kuen: Murder investigation

 On 6 May 2005, after getting back home due to her mother not answering her phone calls, 40-year-old accounting clerk Catherine Loh Yim Leng discovered her mother's dead body inside their flat in Boon Lay.
-The victim was identified as 69-year-old Tham Weng Kuen, a housewife married to her 69-year-old husband Loh Siew Kow (卢绍九 Lú Shàojǐu), who was present in the flat, bedridden due to a stroke and having overheard the commotion of his wife's murder.
+The victim was identified as 69-year-old Tham Weng Kuen, a housewife married to her 69-year-old husband Loh Siew Kow (卢绍九), who was present in the flat, bedridden due to a stroke and having overheard the commotion of his wife's murder.
 As the victim was a familiar figure in her neighbourhood, her murder shocked the whole of the local community in Boon Lay.

 According to the forensic pathologist Lai Siang Hui, Tham was stabbed and slashed a total of 110 times, mostly on the waist level, meaning that while she was putting up a fierce struggle and attempted to escape, Tham must have been attacked by her assailant(s) while lying down or in a sitting position, and due to the numerous bloodstains around the bedroom and living room, it could be determined that the attack was frenzied and prolonged, and was a result of two separate attacks by the same assailant using a knife and chopper.
 The excessive loss of blood from these wounds were the cause of Tham's death, and Dr Lai opined that Tham's death was "slow and painful".
 Dr Lai also stated that the attack on Tham was more consistent with the work of a lone killer.

 Within the same month, two suspects were arrested.
 Both of them were brothers who were also the neighbours of the victim.
 The older of them, 37-year-old Ismil bin Kadar, was first arrested while trying to sell a stolen handphone in another unrelated case, and he was subsequently linked to the murder itself, while the younger brother, 29-year-old Muhammad bin Kadar, was also caught and linked to the murder due to his DNA being found on a wallet at the victim's flat.
 Both brothers, who were odd-job labourers and had previous criminal records for drug consumption, were charged with murder, an offence which carried the death penalty under the laws of Singapore.